javanhut/isobox/docs/QUICKSTART.md

 ## Prerequisites

-- Linux or macOS system
+- Linux system (chroot is Linux-specific)
 - Go 1.20+ (for building from source)
-- Optional: BusyBox for full POSIX compliance
+- sudo access (required for chroot)
+- BusyBox (recommended, will be installed if not present)

 ## Installation